Ramp Bill Pay users now have the ability to manage their vendor tax information within Ramp, making year-end 1099 processing even easier.

 Exporting Vendor Tax Information

 If you have not recently authenticated via MFA, a pop-up will appear and will ask you to authenticate via your configured authentication method (e.g. via phone or via email).
-After MFA, please click the download icon and select Export CSV with Sensitive Information once again.
+After MFA, please click the download icon and select the export you want again.

 Bulk Upload Vendor Tax Information